mathieugouin/rpiDvr/docs/README.md

 ### EPG Downloader

-These steps explains how to install an addon that will download the updated EPG (Electronic Program Guide) every night.
+These steps explains how to install an addon that will download the updated EPG (Electronic Program Guide) every night and make it available for tvheadend.

 Download the addon *script.module.zap2epg* from <https://github.com/mathieugouin/script.module.zap2epg>